google/pytype/DESCRIPTION.rst

     # NOTE: All relative paths are relative to the location of this file.

     [pytype]

+    # Space-separated list of files or directories to process.
+    inputs =
+        foo

     # Python version (major.minor) of the target code.
     python_version = 3.6